mozilla/data-docs/tools/spark.md

 ```

 You will want to do this **before** you load the library.
 If the library
-is already loaded, restart the kernel in the ipython notebook.
+is already loaded, restart the kernel in the Jupyter notebook.